MrMiha98/parking-reservation-app/README.md

 ## 🚀 Getting Started
 - Download and extract the .zip file
-- open the root of the project in a terminal of your choice
+- Open the root of the project in a terminal of your choice
-- run **npm install** to install all neccessary dependencies
+- Run **npm install** to install all neccessary dependencies

 ## Setup Enviroment Variables
 - Create a `.env.local` file in your root directory and add: